-The department aims to: provide a rich and challenging curriculum that stimulates every student to fulfil their potential whether the student is a high prior attainer or has difficulties in geography; maintain high but achievable expectations of each student; as well as emphasise and celebrate student achievements through displays, EPraise, Homework Exhibitions and communications with parents.
+The department aims to: provide a rich and challenging curriculum that stimulates every student to fulfil their potential whether the student is a high prior attainer or has difficulties in geography; maintain high but achievable expectations of each student; as well as emphasise and celebrate student achievements through displays, Pupil Praise, Homework Exhibitions and communications with parents.

-Differentiation to meet the individual needs of students in the geography schemes of work are broadly achieved: by task, where students are directed towards 'must, should or could' activities dependent upon individual ability; by engaging students through different stimuli such as video, audio files, photo's or articles which can then lead to varied learning activities such as problem solving exercises and mysteries such as 'Why do people (like Ky) take long and dangerous journeys to the UK?' centred on the Migrant Crisis; role-play and decision-making exercises as a basis for discussion about contemporary issues such as the 'Climate Crisis'.
+Differentiation to meet the individual needs of students in the geography schemes of work are broadly achieved by task and by engaging students through different stimuli such as video, audio files, photo's or articles which can then lead to varied learning activities such as problem solving exercises and mysteries such as 'Why do people (like Ky) take long and dangerous journeys to the UK?' centred on the Migrant Crisis; role-play and decision-making exercises as a basis for discussion about contemporary issues such as the 'Climate Crisis'.
 Lesson objectives and completed resources are provided for teaching assistants to use and refer to when supporting students in the classroom.